Authored by the expert who managed and guided the team behind the Romania Property Pack

 Which neighborhoods have the highest rental demand for apartments in Bucharest as of 2026?

-In these high-demand Bucharest neighborhoods, well-priced apartments typically rent within 1 to 2 weeks, with vacancy rates running below 4% annually compared to the citywide average of around 5%.
+In these high-demand Bucharest neighborhoods, well-priced apartments typically rent within 1 to 2 weeks, and vacancy rates stay low at around 2% to 4%, compared to 6% to 9% in less connected areas.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Bucharest.